nikp123/xava/README.md

  * Unsupported output methods (basically those that don't have **good** support)

 In the ``[output]`` section of the config there's an parameter named ``method``.
-This "method" determines what backend system you will like XAVA to use for it's visualizations.
+This "method" determines what drawing system you will like XAVA to use for it's visualizations.
+That can be either ``cairo`` or ``opengl``.

+ * ``opengl`` uses your GPU for accelerated graphics (but can be demanding on the system)
+ * ``cairo`` doesn't use your GPU, but can be CPU-heavy if too much is enabled

+Selecting any of those would automatically load the appropriate window backend for you.
+But in case you don't like that, you can specify the backend before it:

 For example:
  * Windows uses ``win``